mafdezmoreno/Testing_MSP430G2/lcd5110dht/readme.md

 Connections to microcontroller are in the heads of lcd.h and dht.h

 Tested with msp430g22553 working at 3.3V and 5V.
-The lower voltaje (3.3V) can block some times the interruptions.
-I recomed work with 5volt to avoid problems.
+The lower voltage (3.3V) can block some times the dht readings.
+I recommend work with 5volt to avoid problems.